tychonaut/csp-flow-vis/README.md

       - routines to establish correctness,
       - provision of 3+1D data (ask supervisor which datasets)

-- [ ] contact tat team about availability
+- [ ] more3D cluster mode: check out  doc & ideas

 - [ ] talk to supervisor about next steps and priorities: